niki-evgeniev/CarpMap/README.md

 ### **Reservoir Management**

 - Add new reservoirs
-- View all reservoirs in Bulgaria
+- View a list of all reservoirs in Bulgaria
 - Detailed reservoir information
 - Search reservoirs by name or type
 - Edit reservoirs: